matifali/dockerdl/README.md

 * Please give a star (⭐) if using this has helped you.
 * Help the flood victims in Pakistan by donating [here](https://alkhidmat.org/)

-[^1]: mamba is a faster conda package manager
-[^2]: This is for Linux but can be used with Windows too with a bit of extra effort.
-Check https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers
+[^1]: [mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html) is a fast, drop-in replacement for the conda package manager.
+It is written in C++ and uses the same package format as conda.
+It is designed to be a drop-in replacement for conda, and can be used as a drop-in replacement for the conda command line client.
+[^2]: This image is based on [nvidia/cuda](https://hub.docker.com/r/nvidia/cuda) and uses [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) to access the GPU.
+[^3]: [PyPI](https://pypi.org/) is the Python Package Index.
+It is a repository of software for the Python programming language.